LoKii0007/revoeai-task/README.md

 https://docs.google.com/spreadsheets/d/1PlgfZ2VbLf6aBx2d9ljh91i6cA4XLg9nWrKTQq7fz0A/edit?gid=0#gid=0

-Features
+**Features**

-  user can create either create table pr fetch data from spreadsheet
+- User can create either create table pr fetch data from spreadsheet.

-  user can dynamically add rows and columns
+- User can dynamically add rows and columns.

-  user can delete the table
+- User can delete the table.

-  Any changes made to the spreadsheet will reflect in real time.
+- Any changes made to the spreadsheet will reflect in real time.

+- All the changes are saved automatically in the database.

-  Allows collaborative editing and live updates.
+- Allows collaborative editing and live updates.

-How It Works
+**How It Works**

-  Open the Google Spreadsheet using the link above.
+- Open the Google Spreadsheet using the link above.

-  Modify any cell data in the sheet.
+- Modify any cell data in the sheet.

-  Observe how the changes are reflected instantly.
+- Observe how the changes are reflected instantly.